austindatamanagement/nodejs_autonomousDB/README.md

 - Clone the repository:
    **git clone https://github.com/austindatamanagement/nodejs_autonomousDB.git**

-## Change the following parameters:
+## **STEP 1**: Change some parameters as per your environment in the code.

-Navigate to test.js and change a few parameters:
+After cloning the Git repository, navigate to nodejs_autonomousDB folder and then to test.js file.
+Open it to edit.

 - Change the following in this part of the code: